 “Traditionally, intervention for children with Autism Spectrum Disorder (ASD) has focused upon reducing interfering behavior and teaching language, academic and self-help skills.” –Marlene Driscoll, MA, LMFT

-Speech Therapy Helps Children With Autism:
+Speech Therapy Helps Autistic Children

 Develop The Ability To Express Needs

-In speech therapy, children with autism are able to identify which words and phrases to use in order for others to understand what they want to communicate.
+With this treatment, children with autism are able to identify which words and phrases to use in order for others to understand what they want to communicate.

-Speech Therapy Helps Children Talk Confidently
+Helps Children Talk Confidently

 “It is painful and difficult to identify, because so many neurotypical partners see these as problems existing within in themselves, rather than as their reactions to confusion, to feeling systematically ignored, or to feeling not heard for many years.” –Sarah Swenson, MA, LMHC

 Aside from improving their comprehension, speech therapy also targets the improvement of the children’s articulation skills.
 Articulation refers to the physical movement of the lips, palate, tongue, and jaw.
 All of these parts should be able to coordinate correctly to produce sounds learned in this treatment.

 Children, too become confident as they learn the proper words and gestures to use when communicating with other people.

 Speech Therapy Guides Children To Produce Sound Patterns